hs950559/coryrylan.com/_posts/2016-05-02-simple-offline-page-with-service-workers.md

 </pre>

 This script will check if the browser supports service workers and if so register the service worker.
-This is a great behavior as our site will work just fine if the browser doesnt support service workers.
+This is a great behavior as our site will work just fine if the browser doesn't support service workers.
 Next lets take a look at our `service-worker.js` file.
 We wont dig deep into the details as the service worker spec is a lower level API that is quite robust.